cleavr/cleaverdocs/content/documentation/flash-deployments.md

 - Build command (for Node SSR and Static apps)
 - Artifact path (for Node SSR and Static apps)

-### WHERE ARE WE DEPLOYING TO?
+### Where are we deploying to?

 #### Server Provider

 Select a VPS Provider that Cleavr will provision a new server on.
-You can choose an existing VPS Provider that you have connected with Cleavr, choose to connect to a provider at this time, or select Custom Server if you'd prefer to use a provider Cleavr does not currently integrate with.
+You can choose an existing VPS Provider that you have connected with Cleavr, choose to connect to a provider at this time, or select <nuxt-link to="custom-servers">Custom Server</nuxt-link> if you'd prefer to use a provider Cleavr does not currently integrate with.

 <base-alert>
-If you select custom, then you will be asked to run a script on the server and add ther server's public IP.
+If you select <nuxt-link to="custom-servers">custom</nuxt-link>, then you will be asked to run a script on the server and add that server's public IP.
 </base-alert>

 #### Server Plan